Skip to main content

 Repair

 Most garage door springs last 7-12 years or 10,000 cycles.
-Learn what affects spring lifespan, warning signs of failure, and when to replace them in Rochester, NY.
+Learn what affects lifespan and the warning signs of failure in Rochester, NY.

 Garage door springs are the unsung heroes of your garage door system.
 They do most of the heavy lifting — literally — counterbalancing a door that can weigh 150 to 400 pounds.
 But like any mechanical component under constant tension, they wear out over time.